jdittrich/userNeedResearchBook/text/allURBook.md

-Note that some are actual, meaningful principles (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere Titles based on commonalities (»Inspiration«, »Trial and Error«).
+Note that some are actual, meaningful principles (»Finishing is good«, »(Page) Format is hard to change later«), while some are mere group titles based on commonalities of the  data they encompass (»Inspiration«, »Trial and Error«).
 </div>

 ## Fill the Structure